FarukOzderim/cmpe492-Transcriptomics_Analysis/README.md

 # Run
-You can run all the steps except deseq2 analysis with
+You can run download dataset and data quantification steps with

 ```shell
 bash scriptForAll.sh